daattali/beautiful-jekyll/_posts/2016-06-04-esxi-config-backup.md

 ---
 layout: post
-title: Backup the config of your ESXi hosts with powerCLI
+title: Config backup of your ESXi hosts with powerCLI
 published: true
 subtitle: Backup script with files rotation
 ---